guillaumearm/SPT_CustomQuests/README.md

 ## Planned features
 - New mission type: `FindItem` (allow to spawn quests items, keys included)
 - New mission type: `SurviveRaid`
-- Rewards on start: give items/xp when start a quest
 - More rewards: trader reputation, unlock traders, unlock barters
 - More kill targets: bosses, raiders, rogues.
 - Failure quests: this allow to create several path in your story